Connor Undercover

-Connor Undercover is a Canadian Teen action comedy TV series airing on Canadian specialty channel Family Channel.
+Connor Undercover is a Canadian teen action comedy television series airing on Canadian specialty channel Family Channel.
 It stars Max Morrow as the title character Connor Heath.
-It is co-produced by Heroic Films Company and Shaftesbury Films.
+It is co-produced by Heroic Film Company and Shaftesbury Films.
 In early 2010, Family Channel renewed the series for a second season.

 Overview

-Season one
+Season 1 (2010)

 Connor Heath is an ordinary 15-year-old.
 He extremely over imagines things and is always looking for adventure however he never finds any, that is until the Cordoban president's daughter is sent to live with him and his family.
 After numerous attempts on Gisela's life, Ed, a body-guard for the Cordoban secret service joins them.
 The main antagonist is former friend of Gisela, now double agent Zatari, whose mission is to capture Gisela.

-Season two
+Season 2 (2010–11)

 Zatari, an ex-agent has re-appeared on a mission to capture DNA from Gisela to use in illegal human cloning, causing Ed to place Gisela in a safe house, away from school and the outside world.
 After Connor fails his Camp X test in order to protect Gisela, he finds himself being trained by Ed to become a proper spy to be able to protect Gisela anywhere she goes.